orocommerce/documentation/frontstore_guide/users_roles/index.rst

 My Organization Users and Roles
 ===============================

-This section of the guide will provide information on how you can manage your organization users and roles, so they have the necessary level of access to the OroCommerce front store capabilities.
+This section of the guide will provide information on how you can manage your organization users and roles, so they have the necessary level of access to the OroCommerce storefront capabilities.

 .. contents:: :local:
    :depth: 2